Do you want and / or need to raise your prices for your creative products or services, but find it hard to actually do it?

 Are there going to be some big changes in your life or business soon?

-If you are currently working from home and you want to move to your own studio or a larger studio and your costs (especially your overheads) will increase dramatically, then you will need to plan ahead.
+If you are currently working from home and you want to move to your own studio or into a larger studio and your costs (especially your overheads) will increase dramatically, then you will need to plan ahead.

 Do you have to charge VAT in the near future?
 The introduction of 20% VAT on your creative goods and services will have an impact especially if your clients are consumers and not businesses because the latter can claim the VAT charge back.